 If the answer is no, you don't have a business.
 You have a job you can't quit.

-Leadership and Systems is about building training manuals, standard operating procedures, team development, and a culture that doesn't depend on you being in the building 60 hours a week.
-It includes access to the Next Level Stylist training community so your team grows alongside you.
+The Owner Operating System is the right numbers (not a hundred of them), weekly rhythms, training manuals, standard operating procedures, and a culture that doesn't depend on you being in the building 60 hours a week.
+Stop reacting.
+Start leading.

 Why All Five Have to Work Together